 Depending on the program, you will stay with a local family, live in a dorm, or rent an apartment near the university.
 Be sure to look at the living arrangements when exploring programs to find the arrangement that best suits you.
 Room and board is included in some, but not all, program fees.

-For a semester/year abroad, you pay normal E&H tuition and may still receive federal, state, and college financial aid (though work-study cannot be awarded.)
+For a semester abroad, you pay normal E&H tuition, a study abroad fee, and may still receive federal, state, and college financial aid (though work-study cannot be awarded.)
 Any of the program costs beyond regular tuition are your responsibility.
-Airfare is not included in most semester/year abroad program fees.
+Airfare is not included in most semester abroad program fees.
 Additionally, some program fees do not include meals.

 For summer study abroad, you are responsible for the entire cost of the program, although you may apply for student loans.
 There are outside scholarships available for summer study.
 Check out the Scholarship page for more information.

-Emory & Henry College requires every student planning to study abroad to complete two forms.
-These forms are due the spring semester before the academic year in which the student is planning to study abroad.
-These applications in the Intent to Study Abroad and the Application to Study Abroad.
+Emory & Henry College requires every student planning to study abroad to complete the Application to Study Abroad, submit letters of recommendation, and go through an interview process.
+The application is due December 1 before the academic year in which the student is planning to study abroad.

 If you have missed this deadline, contact the Director of International Education.